top of page

 December 2024

-Nearly 1 in 5 faculty members report that they have been "disciplined or threatened with discipline for their research, teaching, talks outside the classroom to an academic audience, and/or speech outside the university purview.”
+Nearly 1 in 5 surveyed IU faculty report that they have been "disciplined or threatened with discipline for their research, teaching, talks outside the classroom to an academic audience, and/or speech outside the university purview.”

 January 2025

 Pres.
-Whitten is accused of plagiarizing sections of her doctoral dissertation.
+Whitten is accused of plagiarizing sections of both her doctoral dissertation and another paper published in 2006.

 April 2025

-Several Trustees charge a student with over a dozen counts of felony intimidation for sending them holiday cards demanding that the university divest from Israel.
+Several IU administrators charge a student with 12 counts of felony intimidation for sending them holiday cards demanding they divest the university from the state of Israel, the minimum sentence for which is six months in prison.

 September 2025

-IU refuses to release results of Pres.
-Whitten's plagiarism investigation.
+IU refuses to release the results of an independent investigation into Pres.
+Whitten's plagiarism allegations.

 October 2025